uPortal-Project/uPortal/docs/developer/soffits/minimal_soffit.md

 ## Minimal Soffit Setup Instructions Using Spring Boot

 1. Use the [Spring Initializer][] to create a new Spring Boot project with the following settings:
     * Gradle Project (recommended)
     * Packaging=*War* (recommended)
     * Dependencies=*Cache* (recommended) & *Web* (required)
     * Additional dependencies you intend to use (optional -- you can add them later)
-1. Add Soffit as a dependency to your project (see below)
+2. Add Soffit as a dependency to your project (see below)
-1. Add the `tomcat-embed-jasper` dependency to your project (see below)
+3. Add the `tomcat-embed-jasper` dependency to your project (see below)
-1. Add the `@SoffitApplication` annotation to your application class (the one annotated with `@SpringBootApplication`)
+4. Add the `@SoffitApplication` annotation to your application class (the one annotated with `@SpringBootApplication`)
-1. Create the directory path `src/main/webapp/WEB-INF/soffit/`
+5. Create the directory path `src/main/webapp/WEB-INF/soffit/`
-1. Choose a name for your soffit and create a directory with that name inside `/soffit/` (above);  recommended:  use only lowercase letters and dashes ('-') in the name
+6. Choose a name for your soffit and create a directory with that name inside `/soffit/` (above);  recommended:  use only lowercase letters and dashes ('-') in the name
-1. Create a `view.jsp` file inside the directory named for your soffit;  add your markup (_e.g._ `<h2>Hello World!</h2>`)
+7. Create a `view.jsp` file inside the directory named for your soffit;  add your markup (_e.g._ `<h2>Hello World!</h2>`)
-1. In `src/main/resources/application.properties`, define the `server.port`
+8. In `src/main/resources/application.properties`, define the `server.port`
     property and set it to an unused port (like 8090)
-1. Run the command `$gradle assemble` to build your application
+9. Run the command `$ gradle assemble` to build your application
-1. Run the command `$java -jar build/lib/{filename}.war` to start your application
+10. Run the command `$ java -jar build/lib/{filename}.war` to start your application

 That's it!
 You now have a functioning, minimal Soffit application running on `localhost` at `server.port`.